Search This Blog

 3. How frequently do people require information?

-4. Who are looking more quantitative metrics and who are looking for qualitative metrics?
+4. Who is looking for more quantitative metrics and qualitative metrics?

 5. Can stakeholders be categorized also as thought-leaders, early adopters, risk takers, change resistors, or comfort-zone-conservatives?